 - CT scan and MRI

-Treatment of headache
+Treatment

-It is important to follow the doctor’s advice, as overuse of pain relievers can lead to relapse of headaches.
+It is important to follow the doctor’s advice, as overuse of pain relievers can lead to a relapse of headaches.
 Treatment of rebound headaches involves reducing or stopping the dose of painkillers.

-Medicines for headache
+Medicines

 Treatment of the underlying problem stops the recurring headaches.
 When no other problem appears, treatment is focused on stopping the pain.
 When you are ready to start preventive therapy, your doctor may recommend –